-If you separated or retired and elect to live in a foreign country, you may lose commissary and/or Base Exchange privileges due to treaty, SOFA, or military base agreements between the United States and a host country.
+REMINDER: If you separate or retire and elect to live in a foreign country, you may not be eligible to use commissary and exchange stores in that foreign country due to treaty, Status of Forces Agreement (SOFA), or military base agreements between the United States and the host country.
+It is advisable to check into these limitations before making your decision.